mhcrnl/vim-templates/README.md

 This is a Vim plugin for providing filetype-dependent templates for new files, using a simple but effective mechanism.

+##Installation

+The easiest way to install the plugin is to install it as a bundle.
+For example, using Pathogen:

+Get and install pathogen.vim.
+You can skip this step if you already have it installed. cd ~/.vim/bundle git clone git://github.com/aperezdc/vim-template.git Bundle installs are known to work fine also when using Vundle.
+Other bundle managers are expected to work as well.

 Usage
 -----